Listen to Buell Kazee play “The Dying Soldier”

 Buell Kazee’s career as a professional musician came to end in 1929, despite offers of tour support for county fairs across the country and membership in the radio cast of WLS’ National Barn Dance in Chicago.
 His priorities were spiritual, not musical.
 “I couldn’t go that way,” he said (he heard the call to preach at 17).
 “My life was cast in a different direction and there wasn’t any reason to consider it.
 I was going to preach all my life.”

-Kazee was born on this date in 1900, at the head of Burton Fork in Magoffin County in the mountains of Eastern Kentucky.
+Kazee was born on August 29, 1900, at the head of Burton Fork in Magoffin County in the mountains of Eastern Kentucky.